-2.1.
-Financial abuse through mass marketing scams is well documented as a form of fraud which targets the most vulnerable in society.
+- 3.1 Financial abuse through mass marketing scams is well documented as a form of fraud which targets the most vulnerable in society.
 Academia has looked into this scourge, in particular Bournemouth University.
-Further information is provided in the NTS Scambassador pack (Appendix 1 to this report).

-From this literature it is evident that in the UK:

-- Financial abuse through scamming is an under-reported crime.
-Currently it is estimated that only 5% of this type of fraud is recorded. - More than 53% of people aged 65 or over have been targeted by scams. - The average age of a scam victim is 75 but victims can be as young as 19. - Older people are more susceptible to becoming victims due to lower levels of cognitive function.
-This is a concern because of our ageing population. - Victims have lost £1,000 or more before they realise they have been scammed.

-Norfolk Trading Standards' experience of working with victims of scams confirms these figures.
+Further information is provided in the NTS Scambassador pack (Appendix 1 to this report). - 3.2 From this literature it is evident that in the UK: - a) Financial abuse through scamming is an under-reported crime.
+Currently it is estimated that only 5% of this type of fraud is recorded - b) More than 53% of people aged 65 or over have been targeted by scams - c) The average age of a scam victim is 75 but victims can be as young as 19 - d) Older people are more susceptible to becoming victims due to lower levels of cognitive function.
+This is a concern because of our ageing population - e) Victims have lost £1,000 or more before they realise they have been scammed - 3.3 Norfolk Trading Standards' experience of working with victims of scams confirms these figures.
 A West Norfolk victim, aged over 80, whom the service is currently helping, has lost over £85,000.

-3. Financial Implications
+4. Financial Implications

-- 3.1 There are no direct financial implications of the Council becoming a Partner with the NTS Scams Team or the formation of the Norfolk Against Scams Partnership.
+- 4.1 There are no direct financial implications of the Council becoming a Partner with the National Trading Standards Scams Team or the formation of the Norfolk Against Scams Partnership.
 The Trading Standards Service will lead this partnership and the delivery by the Service will be met from current resources.
-Other services, particularly the Norfolk Safeguarding Adult Board, will support the delivery of this partnership but this will again be met from existing resources. - 3.2 There is strong evidence that an older victim of a scam is considerably more likely to lose their independence and draw on the services of the Council and other community partners because of the negative impact on their confidence, financial integrity, and health and wellbeing.
+Other services, particularly the Norfolk Safeguarding Adult Board, will support the delivery of this partnership but this will again be met from existing resources. - 4.2 There is strong evidence that an older victim of a scam is considerably more likely to lose their independence and draw on the services of the Council and other community partners because of the negative impact on their confidence, financial integrity, and health and wellbeing.

-4. Issues, risks and innovation
+5. Issues, risks and innovation